-- 1. Ensure that the applicant corporation, through which you will be running Manitoba labour expenses: - (a) Is a taxable Canadian corporation incorporated under the laws of Canada or of a province of Canada; - (b) Has a permanent establishment in Manitoba (production trailers/office space in MB, employee or agent in MB who can contract on behalf of the company, and production equipment in MB); - Is producing an eligible film in the course of a film or video production business that is its primary business; and - (d) Pays at least 25% of its "T4'able" salaries and wages for each fiscal year in question to "T4'able" eligible employees and "T4'able" employees who are eligible non-resident individuals, in relation to the eligible film for which the tax credit is claimed, for work performed in Manitoba on the eligible film (This clause refers to eligible employees appearing on the eligible applicant corporation's T4 summary.
+Project Stage The Tax Credit Process Pre-Production 1.
+Ensure that the applicant corporation, through which you will be running Manitoban expenses: (a) Is a taxable Canadian corporation incorporated under the laws of Canada or of a province of Canada; (b) Has a permanent establishment in Manitoba (production trailers/office space in MB, employee or agent in MB who can contract on behalf of the company, and production equipment in MB); (c) Is producing an eligible film in the course of a film or video production business that is its primary business; and (d) Pays at least 25% of its "T4'able" salaries and wages for each fiscal year in question to "T4'able" eligible employees and "T4'able" employees who are eligible non-resident individuals, in relation to the eligible film for which the tax credit is claimed, for work performed in Manitoba on the eligible film (This clause refers to eligible employees appearing on the eligible applicant corporation's T4 summary.
 Payments to contracted individuals and to corporations are not included in this calculation).
 For documentaries, the work does not need to be performed in Manitoba.
-(Please see Section N, bullet v, for more information). - 2.
-If the applicant corporation wishes to apply for the Frequent Filming Bonus, ensure that the applicant corporation is set up in accordance with the bonus' requirements (See Section I for more details). - (a) Prepare Request for Deeming for Manitoba Film & Music (if applicable).
-See Section H for more details. - (b) Submit completed Part A Tax Credit Application to Manitoba Film & Music (optional, but recommended for those unfamiliar with the program)) once the locked budget is in place. - 4.
-Receive Part A Registration Certificate from Manitoba Film & Music.
+(Please see Section L, bullet v, for more information).
+2. If the applicant corporation wishes to apply for the Manitoba Production Company Bonus, ensure that the applicant corporation is set up in accordance with the bonus' requirements (See Section I for more details).
+3. (a) Prepare Request for Deeming for Manitoba Film & Music (if applicable).
+See Section H for more details. (b) Submit completed Part A Tax Credit Application to Manitoba Film & Music (optional, but recommended for those unfamiliar with the program)) once the locked budget is in place.
+4. Receive Part A Registration Certificate from Manitoba Film & Music.
+Production 5.
+Collect necessary Residency Declarations for each eligible MB labour expense and invoices for all other Eligible Manitoba Expenses, as required.